codebar/tutorials/svg/lesson4/tutorial.md

         marker-start="url(#MarkerSquare1)" marker-mid="url(#MarkerDot)" marker-end="url(#MarkerSquare2)" />
 </svg>

+## Beyond the tutorials

+This tutorial goes through the basics of creating images with SVG.
+If you want to go beyond this, here are a couple of articles that present advanced topics:
+- [Accessible SVGs](https://css-tricks.com/accessible-svgs/): one of the key advantage of inline SVG is that the tags that form the image are part of the main Document Object Model and can be made accessible to technologies like screen readers.
+- [How to Scale SVG](https://css-tricks.com/scale-svg/): all examples in the tutorial use hard-coded width and height but it doesn't have to be that way, SVG is designed to scale and this article will show you how.

 -----
 This ends our fourth SVG lesson, we hope you enjoyed it and learnt something.